 I have always loved mystery books, as I love thinking logically about problems, and trying to solve the mystery before the characters.
 In this post, I will be recommending my favourite mystery books.

-Recommended order of reading: Murder Most Unladylike -> Arsenic for Tea -> First Class Murder -> Jolly Foul Play -> Mistletoe and Murder (Christmas Book) -> Cream Buns and Crime -> A Spoonful of Murder -> The Case of the Missing Treasure -> Death in the Spotlight -> Top Marks for Murder -> The Case of the Drowned Pearl -> Death Sets Sail (title was revealed in May)
+Recommended order of reading: Murder Most Unladylike -> Arsenic for Tea -> First Class Murder -> Jolly Foul Play -> Mistletoe and Murder -> Cream Buns and Crime -> A Spoonful of Murder -> The Case of the Missing Treasure -> Death in the Spotlight -> Top Marks for Murder -> The Case of the Drowned Pearl -> Death Sets Sail -> Once Upon a Crime

 I recommend this series for ages 10 and up, as long as they are comfortable reading about murder.
 Nothing is graphically described, we are told at the end how the murder happened, but with no grotesque details.

 This series follows the lives of Daisy Wells and Hazel Wong throughout their time at Deepdean School for Girls, and on holidays.
 In each book, they are faced with a murder, where the wrong person is seeming to be convicted.
 The girls then take it upon their responsibilities to solve the murder, and bring the murderer to justice.
-Similar to Harry Potter, this is a series that I’ve been reading since I was 11, and almost 5 years later, I am ready to read the final book once it comes out!
 The range of settings used creates a perfect balance between familiarity and exploring the other aspects of their lives.
 Personally, I am not ready to read the final book in this series, as I don’t want it to end (especially after reading the information on Robin Stevens’ website about this book)!

 Best book in the series: Mistletoe and Murder

 I’ll be reviewing this book series from July to August 2020, with the Mistletoe and Murder review at Christmas.